-[Insert persons here] and others interacting with the Collection agree to abide by the Collection Care and Handling Policies outlined in Appendix
+[Insert persons here] The Library Director, their designee(s), and others authorized to interact interacting with the Collection agree to abide by the Collection Care and Handling Policies outlined in Appendix

-The Library has consulted with Native American tribal representatives about care and handling policies of culturally sensitive collection holdings.
+The Library has consulted with Native American Teribal representatives about care and handling policies of culturally sensitive Ceollection holdings.
 Section details the care and handling of culturally sensitive items, which was created with their input.

-It is the responsibility of [insert responsible person here] that no Collection item is moved from its appropriate storage space without properly documenting first.
-In transit, items should be packaged safely and securely as deemed so by [insert responsible person here].
+It is the responsibility of Finsert responsible person here] the Library Director that no Collection item is moved from its appropriate storage space without properly documenting first.
+In transit, items should be packaged safely and securely as deemed so by Finsert responsible person here], the Library Director.